cwi-swat/live-modeling/README.md

 2. In the top menu, click on `Rascal -> Start Console`
 3. In the `Terminal` view that appears in the bottom, type `import benchmark::statemachine::StateMachineBenchmark;`
 4. Run the benchmark by entering `runBothScenarios();`
-5. When the `rascal>` prompt comes back, the results are written in the `nextstep/benchmark/` directory.
+5. When the `rascal>` prompt comes back, the results are written in the `nextstep/benchmark/` directory